paulbarmstrong/aerial-warfare/README.md

 By now I have a good understanding of the SQF language and what is and isn't possible with the current arma 3 API.
 I think that with the game in its current state, I shouldn't run into any more major barriers while finishing this project.

+## Plans

+*Create a script to allow any airplane to perform a tailhook landing on the carrier *Create versions for takistan and chernarus and use hard links to link all scripts

+## Bugs

+*There is some something causing the log to be spammed with message about destroy and it has something to do with playableAI behavior
+*Sometimes LZ gets cleared, shows 0/4, white, no men there, but cannot be captured (caused by network latency?)